Coronavirus (Covid-19) - updates and FAQ

 If I cancel a trip, we don't receive a refund – do I have to pay parents back?

-If you’re able to claim any money back, or can claim on your own events insurance then do pass the refund onto parents.
-If there are non-recoverable costs that parents have already paid for then communicate as clearly as you can why you’re not able to make refunds.
+If you’re able to claim any money back or can claim on your own events insurance, then do pass the refund onto parents.
+If there are non-recoverable costs that parents have already paid for then clearly explain why you’re not able to give refunds.

-It is likely that insurance companies will change their stance based on changing government advice – we’ll do our best to keep you updated, and you should contact your provider in the first instance.
+It's likely that insurance companies will change their stance based on changing government advice, contact your provider to understand your options.